Local mail issues,

 UNOFFICIAL ISSUES

-The first unofficial issues were printed on behalf of rebel groups fighting for recognition.
-Examples are stamps for the 'State of Oman' and Dhufar, (see 'History'), and the Spanish Sahara.
+The first unofficial issues were printed 'on behalf' of rebel groups fighting for recognition.
+Examples are stamps for the 'State of Oman' and 'Dhufar', (see 'History'), and the Spanish Sahara.

 Unofficial issues became a major problem with the disintegration of the former Soviet Union.
 Huge quantities of 'provisional' overprint issues on obsolete Soviet Union stamps appeared on the market, followed by hosts of 'regular' issues.